- 1 Top 5 Best Crossbows Compared

 Cocking your crossbow can be one of the most time intensive and frustrating processes, especially when you’re in the middle of the hunt, but the Carbon Express X-Force Piledriver eliminates that issue altogether.
 This crossbow includes an incredibly helpful quiet crank cocking wrench, which prevents you from having to cock your crossbow by physically pulling the bow strings back.
 Simply attach the crank and twist the handle.
 This saves your hands and allows you to cock your crossbow faster than any other option on our list.
 Just don’t shoot the best inflatable kayak when you go adventuring.

 On top of this, this crossbow is designed with customization in mind.
 You get an adjustable butt stock and a foregrip with multiple positions for the ultimate versatility.
 It’s also fairly lightweight, weighing in at 7.2 lbs, which is about average for the crossbows we tested.
 That’s good because your other gear like the best survival knives add to your weight as well.
 Another one of the Piledriver’s best features is its 390 FPS firing velocity, the second highest on our list.
 This high of a firing velocity enables you to shoot your targets at farther distances with more accuracy.
 If you find yourself needing some more flexibility and ease of use in your crossbow, then the Carbon Express X-Force Piledriver 390 and its handy crank wench is the choice for you.
+Wicked Ridge crossbows also have options with built-in cocking devices to help make user experience as easy and enjoyable as possible.

 #5 PSE Thrive 400 – Best Value/Best FPSWHY WE LIKE IT: With blistering fast firing velocity, a lightweight build and tons of extras, the PSE Thrive 400 crossbow offers the most value on our list, making it an excellent choice for veteran crossbow hunters.